-The School of Engineering and Applied Science invites advanced graduate students, early-stage postdoctoral fellows, and recent Ph.D. recipients to participate in Princeton Pathway into the Academy Program (PPIA).
+The School of Engineering and Applied Science invites advanced graduate students, and postdoctoral researchers to participate in Princeton Pathway into the Academy Program (PPIA).

 This year-long career development program prepares early-stage researchers for faculty careers in engineering and computer science.
-The program offers structured support that supplements the guidance graduate students and postdoctoral fellows already receive from their advisors.
-It combines on-campus workshops along with virtual trainings and check-ins and other opportunities for ongoing mentorship and guidance.
-This year, due to COVID-19, the entire program will be conducted virtually.
+The program offers structured support that supplements the guidance graduate students and postdoctoral researchers already receive from their advisors.
+It combines virtual trainings, check-ins, and other opportunities for ongoing mentorship and guidance.

 Faculty and leadership at Princeton believe diversity drives creativity, flexibility and innovation in the production of research and new knowledge.
 We bring together people across academic disciplines, from industry, non-profits and government, and from all nations and backgrounds in a collaborative culture to achieve breakthroughs of benefit to humanity.

 Thus PPIA is especially interested in candidates with strong potential to contribute — through their research, teaching, lived experiences and service — to the diversity and excellence of our academic community.
 Women and other historically underrepresented groups in STEM disciplines are encouraged to apply.

 Eligible participants include graduate students in the last year of Ph.D. programs, all postdoctoral fellows, and those early in their career in industry who are interested in seeking an academic position in engineering and computer science as represented at Princeton University.

 This program will run from November 2023 – November 2024.

 Please provide your own contact information (email and phone number) along with your email expressing interest.
 If you are interested in learning more information and would like to receive the virtual meeting links, please reach out to Tess Hansen: firstname.lastname@example.org.

 - Enhance understanding of faculty roles and responsibilities